spikest3r/MathPractice/README.md

-# Math Practice v1.2
+# Math Practice v1.3
 ## Web app made with React

 This game is very useful when you want to practice counting simple and complex equations without using any tools but your head 😀

-September 9 2025: Now has UA localization
+English & Ukrainian localization available.

+Leaderboard implemented.

 ### There are 3 different topics you can select:
 * **Arithmetics**